Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Which was good.
 Not *pleasant,* but good.

 The raids went on all day, and Uriigo personally took part in as many as he could.
-He wasn’t as…*endless* as the Straightshield Judge-Fathers or the Stoneback Enforcers, but it was important he give his all.
+He wasn’t as...*endless* as the Straightshield Judge-Fathers or the Stoneback Enforcers, but it was important he give his all.
 By nightfall, he’d abandoned standing on two-paw entirely, he was just too exhausted.

 That left just the final brief-out with the nameless Judge-Father - all Judge-Fathers were nameless while on duty - who served as on-scene commander.
 He was *really* the one who held Uriigo’s fate in his sturdy paws.
 They both knew it, too.